3 observations after Embiid's 30-and-10 streak makes Sixers history in another blowout win

 Embiid wrapped up his night by nailing a three, blocking Ivey, and receiving an ovation from the home crowd as he subbed out for Paul Reed.

-The fans also enjoyed a couple more triples from Morris, who shot 5 for 5 from three-point range overall and ended up with more long-range makes than the Pistons' entire team.
+The fans also enjoyed a couple more triples from Morris, who shot 5 for 5 from three-point range overall and ended up with more long-distance makes than the Pistons' entire team.